kangabru/kangabru.github.io/_posts/2019-09-01-portfolio.md

 ## Features

 Why _build_ websites when you can generate them?
 Add in free hosting and you've got a winner.
-At least was my thinking when I made this thing.
+At least this was my thinking when I made this thing.

 `Jekyll` - a static site generator - allows me to write simple `Markdown` files which are automatically converted into static webpages when pushed to my [GitHub pages](https://pages.github.com/) repo.

-Pages can be as simple as you like, but my implementation makes extensive use of [Liquid templates](https://shopify.github.io/liquid/) to dynamically generate content - the list of my projects on [home page](/) for instance.
+Pages can be as simple as you like, but my implementation makes extensive use of [Liquid templates](https://shopify.github.io/liquid/) to dynamically generate content - the list of my projects on the [home page](/) for instance.

 {:.img-with-text}
 ![Images of tags in action](/images/portfolio_tags.jpg)<br>